ashishdoneriya/workbook/content/post/financial-terminology.md

 * Capital Expenditure = CFI (Cash flow from investing activities)
 * CFF (Cash Flow from financing activities) = dividend to shareholders and repayment of Debt
+* SG to capex =Sales Growth over last 10 years/proportion of CFO used as Capital Expenditure.